jedisct1/libsodium-doc/advanced/sha-2_hash_function.md

 The SHA-256 and SHA-512 functions are provided for interoperability with other applications.

 These functions are not keyed and are thus deterministic.
-In addition, they are vulnerable to length extension attacks.
+In addition, the untruncated versions are vulnerable to length extension attacks.

 A message can be hashed in a single pass, but a streaming API is also available to process a message as a sequence of multiple chunks.